 Signs You Are in a Bad Sales Jobs

 Practically every job has its ups and downs.
-Things you love about your job and things you hate.
+Things you love about your job and the things you hate.
 The professional sales industry is certainly no exception.
 And while few would agree that any particular sales job is the worst in America, there are a few factors that the worst positions have in common.

 For those actively seeking a sales position, looking out for indications of these factors should raise some red flags in your mind.